PanacheSoftware/PanacheLegalDocs/gettingstarted/0_docker.rst

 .. note:: Time to download and start all containers will depend on your internet connection and the performance of your computer.

-This docker compose file will download and start a Linux based SQL Server container to store the Panache Legal Platform databases, because several of the containers require this to be in place before they can run correctly if you open the docker dashboard (via the docker desktop application) after running the command above you may see containers that fail to start.
+This docker compose file will download and start a Linux based MySQL container to store the Panache Legal Platform databases, because several of the containers require this to be in place before they can run correctly if you open the docker dashboard (via the docker desktop application) after running the command above you may see containers that fail to start.

 .. image:: /img/docker-dashboard-fail.png
    :align: center